NetworkPerception/mighty-orbots/README.md

 ## 6.7  Data Administration
 This component of the system is a more traditional, CRUD-style model.

-Data administratioin is responsible for administrative tasks that require user input:
+Data administration is responsible for administrative tasks that require user input:

 * adding, updating, removing patients and devices
 * settings, rules, and thresholds